andrasq/node-qnit/Readme.md

 the assertion fails, an exception is thrown that qunit catches and reports as a failed unit test.

+All assertions accept an optional message.
+If provided, the message will be included in the assertion diagnostics.
+It can be helpful to explain what failed.
+Note that qunit includes both the `assert` failure message and the user-provided message; `assert` omits its diagnostic showing the failed values if the user had provided their own message.

 #### t.ok( condition, [message] )

 assert that the condition is truthy, else fail the test.
 Also available as